Home | About | Works

 Re-wilding

-Towards a situated animismRewilding is not the literal planting of greenery; it is a shift in spatial ethics.
-Moving beyond the modernist separation of Nature and Culture, we practice a
+Towards a situated animismRe-wilding is not the literal planting of greenery; it is a shift in spatial ethics.
+Moving beyond the modernist separation of Nature and Culture, we aims for a situated animism, bringing a sense of equality between humans and non-humans.

-Translated into space, this is where LLA’s architectural language is felt.
-We break the asphalt and reject sterile, manicured surfaces to design unruly, productive environments.
-By framing raw ecology with heavy, vernacular materials, we create spaces of deep conviviality.
+Translated into space, this is where LLA’s language is felt, breaking the asphalt, rewilding manicured surfaces to design unruly, productive environments.
+By framing raw ecology with a strong formal design approach, we create spaces of deep conviviality.

-Crucially, this pillar is driven by the human dimension: we design transformative encounters between people and the non-human world, fostering a visceral, daily awareness of our shared ecology.
-Here, the landscape becomes an Index, translating hidden infrastructure and environmental consequences into shared public experiences.
+Crucially, this pillar is driven by the human dimension: LLA design transformative encounters between people and the non-human world, fostering a visceral, daily awareness of our shared ecology.
+The landscape becomes an index, translating hidden agencies into shared public and pedagogic experiences.

 Re-rooting